How to Choose Video Cloud Storage for Creators

 Raw footage requirements by format:

 The calculation most people get wrong: They budget for finished projects but forget about working files.
-Between raw footage, proxy files, project files, exports, and revisions, a single project often takes 3-5x the space of the final deliverable.
+Between raw footage, proxy files, project files, exports, and revisions, a single project often takes more space than the final deliverable.

 Video Cloud Storage vs External Hard Drives